Vishwas-Banjan/Adv-Mobile-App-Dev/Inclass/Inclass03/server/README.md

 ## Project Description
-Authentication API implementation on NodeJS using Express and NestJS.
+Rest API implementation on NodeJS and NestJS.

 ## how to set up
 - clone git repository
-- run npm i
+- Download node packages: `npm i`
-- make 3 environment variables
+- Start the server: `npm run start-server`
-  - process.env.MONGO_URI (mongo db uri)
+- Start the server with debug mode: `npm run start:dev`
-  - process.env.SECRET_KEY (password)
+- Build the app in prod mode: `npm run build`
-  - process.env.PORT
+- Deploy the app to Google Cloud Platform: `npm run upload` To successfully deploy a new build, one must install Google Cloud CDK